mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

-:star: Try set the strange_things variable to something else on the command line, adding this to your ansible-playbook command: -e strange_things=somethingelse
+:star: Try set the strange_things variable to something else on the command line, adding this to your ansible-playbook command: -e "strange_things=somethingelse" --limit "clab-lab1-leaf1"

 ---